C16orf78

-Uncharacterized protein C16orf78(NP_653203.1) is a protein that in humans is encoded by the chromosome 16 open reading frame 78 gene.
+Uncharacterized protein C16orf78 is a protein that in humans is encoded by the C16orf78 gene.

 Gene

 The C16orf78 gene(123970) is located at 16q12.1 on the plus strand, spanning 25,609 bp from 49,407,734 to 49,433,342.

 mRNA

 There is one mRNA transcript (NM_144602.3) and no other known splice isoforms.
 There are 5 exons, totaling a length of 1068 base pairs.

 Protein

 Sequence

 C16orf78 is 265 amino acids long with a predicted molecular weight of 30.8 kDal and pI of 9.8.
 It is rich in both methionine and lysine, composed of 6.4% methionine and 13.6% lysine.
 This methionine richness has been hypothesized to serve as a mitochondrial antioxidant.

-Post-Transnational Modifications
+Post-transnational modifications

 There are four verified ubiquitination sites and three verified phosphorylation sites.

 Diagram of C16orf78 protein with ubiquitination sites marked in red and phosphorylation sites marked in gray.

 Structure

 Predictions of C16orf78's secondary structure consist primarily of alpha helices and coiled coils.
 Phyre2 also predicted C16orf78 is primarily helical, but 253 of 265 amino acids were modeled ab initio so the confidence of the model is low.

 Phyre2 generated model of C16orf78 rendered in Chimera.